 I also posted my phone number there for students to text me.
-A teacher friend who didn’t want to give out her own phone number used Google Voice to create a phone number just for this purpose.
+I used Google Voice to create a phone number just for this purpose.
 I discovered that students who are overwhelmed needed to text their questions instead of emailing me.

 Relationships calm overwhelmed brains

 Students wouldn’t even try assignments at first because they were too overwhelmed.
 So I went back to best-practices for Trauma curriculum–Prompting students to share about themselves, sharing about myself, and responding with enthusiasm, empathy, and compassion to student shares.

 And it was from these prompts I learned the most about my students:

 I learned which students were depressed and needed me to acknowledge that depression and connect them to services.

 I learned that a student had been suicidal in previous years and needed an outlet to talk about that time in their life.
 I referred that student to services.

 I learned which students had support systems in their homes and who was feeling alone in the world.